adegard/TagIE.ahk/README.md

 - tnav("website", "option") : Navigate to webpage ; option: empty: minimized; "max" : Maximized window
 - tclick("tag")  : Enter value in Tag field.
 Tags: Selector (use Chrome Inspector) or id, or name, or class.
 Insteat of double Quotes, use singlo quotes in Selector (ie "input class='nameclass'")
 - tenter("text", "tag")  : Enter value in Tag field.
 Tags: Selector (use Chrome Inspector) or id, or name, or class
+- tread("tag")  : Efetch element text to variable.
+Tags: Selector (use Chrome Inspector) or id, or name, or class.
+Insteat of double Quotes,
 - tsnap() : take snapshot and save it in jpg in "screenshot folder" (require Irfanview)"

 ******************